 At the Center for Creative Leadership, we care deeply about advancing societal interests around the world.
 Increasing our impact in the social sector and improving wider societal conditions are central to our mission.
-That’s why our Leadership Beyond Boundaries initiative, launched a decade ago, as well as numerous longstanding partnerships across the world, are designed to make leadership and empowerment tools more accessible to more people.
+That’s why our Societal Advancement initiatives, with numerous longstanding partnerships across the world, are designed to make leadership and empowerment tools more accessible to more people.

 In the spirit of #GivingTuesday, and in honor of CCL alumna Dr. Margaret Waddington who recently left her estate to CCL, we’re illuminating 10 examples of our efforts to give back around the world—highlighting people and partnerships whose dedication to the greater good is among the things we’re thankful for this year.

 And we want to extend a special thank you to all of the donors, foundations, and funding partners who have made all of this possible!
 You, too, can make a gift to support building a better world through leadership.

 1. Opening the Addis Ababa, Ethiopia office

 The scope of CCL’s work in Ethiopia is so considerable that it could constitute a list on its own, from programs aimed at reducing child labor to Debate Clubs for young women at 8 different area universities.

 That’s why USAID named us among the world’s Top 5 youth leadership development programs in 2015.
 What’s more, it’s only a part of our much broader work in east Africa.

 There’s plenty that could be said about our Social Innovation Mentors Program in Ethiopia or our work to help women develop self-confidence as emerging community leaders in an educational arena dominated by men.
 Additionally we’ve offered direct trainings and self-paced learning toolkits that reached 20,000 Ethiopian youth this year alone, with creative programming such as podcasts and radio dramas.